 Jasmyne A. Cannick

-As a strategist, Jasmyne Cannick has worked at all levels of government developing custom-tailored communications strategies and messages for elected officials, political campaigns, and non-profit organizations.
-She successfully served several terms as a Press Secretary in the California State Assembly before going to Washington to work in the House of Representatives.
-Locally she’s worked for several city and county governments in the areas of public affairs and communications.
-Today, as a public affairs and communications strategist, Jasmyne continues to work on numerous local, state and federal candidate and ballot measure campaigns in California and has also expanded her practice to include working with some of California’s top criminal defense and civil rights attorneys.
+In addition to being a journalist, Cannick is a political strategist who has worked at all levels of government including in the California State Assembly, House of Representatives, and for five mayors.
+She continues to work on numerous local, state, and federal candidate and ballot measure campaigns in California and has also expanded her practice to include representing some of California’s top criminal defense and civil rights attorneys.